 What is the interest rate on the loan?

-Some common names are origination fee, disbursement fee, or default fee.
+Some common fee names are origination fee, disbursement fee, or default fee.
 Some lenders may have a sliding scale of the fee that is charged based on the strength of your credit.

 Are there any front end or back end benefits?

 Front end benefits are discounts offered up front when the loan is disbursed.
 This can be a reduction of fees or a rebate.
 Back end benefits are discounts offered when the student goes into repayment.
 These might include an interest reduction for auto-debit payments.
 It is best to focus on discounts which you can't lose or on discounts that are immediate.
 Be aware of fine print that requires you to repay a fee rebate if you consolidate with another lender or charge a penalty to pay off the loan early (pre-payment penalty).